 Each month, we like to recognize one of our outstanding Advisors who has been nominated by their peers, students, family, or NTHS colleagues for the NTHS Advisor of the Month.
-If you would like to nominate someone to be featured as our Advisor of the Month, email email@example.com and let us know!
+If you would like to nominate someone to be featured as our Advisor of the Month, just email Carol K. and let us know!

-This month, we’d like to introduce you to our friend, Duke Wallin.
+This month, we would like to introduce you to our friend, Duke Wallin.

 Duke has been working in education for 21 years, and has been an NTHS Advisor for more than 11 of those years.
 He is currently the Career and Program Development Coordinator at Southeast Area Technical High School (SEA-Tech) in Castle Hayne, NC.